What is a Qualified Opportunity Zone?

 How Qualified Opportunity Zones Are Selected

 QOZs are designated census tracts identified as low-income or economically underserved.
 Governors of each state nominated potential tracts, and the U.S. Treasury approved the final designations.
-As a result, over 8,700 zones were created across all 50 states, the District of Columbia, and U.S. territories.

 The Investor’s Role: Qualified Opportunity Funds